GSA-TTS/handbook/pages/office-of-operations/outreach.md

 - Connecting with the Office of Strategic Communication regarding press requests, GSA communication channels, or approvals
 - Editing TTS content on JoSite or GSA.gov

-If you're contacted by a journalist or member of the press, please forward the message to press@gsa.gov without responding.
+If you're contacted by a journalist or member of the press, please forward the message to [press@gsa.gov](mailto:press@gsa.gov) without responding.
 All press interactions are handled by the Office of Strategic Communication.

 ## Team

-For specific marketing, outreach, or stakeholder engagement matters, you can also reach the whole team at tts-outreach@gsa.gov.
+You can also reach the whole team at [tts-outreach@gsa.gov](mailto:tts-outreach@gsa.gov).

 ## Slack channels

 - {% slack_channel "outreach" %} is for all general inquiries including helping you promote things, members of the press asking you questions, guidance on getting content approved, etc.
-- {% slack_channel "tweet-this" %} is where we coordinate activity for TTS
+- {% slack_channel "tweet-this" %} is where we coordinate activity for TTS accounts.
-  Twitter accounts.
 Hop in here if you’d like an official account to tweet something or respond to a tweet.
 - {% slack_channel "press" %} is for collecting press mentions of TTS.
-If you see something inaccurate in a story posted in press, you can contact the Outreach team to see if we can get it corrected.
+If you see something inaccurate in a story posted in press, you can contact our team to see if we can get it corrected.
-- {% slack_channel "training-conferences" %}: This channel is not managed by the
-  Outreach team, but this is where you go if you’ve been asked to speak at an event, or if you want to speak at an event and may need approval.
-Outreach can help you with content for a talk, but the Governance and Compliance team handles approvals.
+- {% slack_channel "training-conferences" %}: This channel is where you go if you’ve been asked to speak at an event, or if you want to speak at an event and may need approval.
+Our team canhelp you with content for a talk, but the Governance and Compliance team handles approvals.

 ## How to make TTS-wide announcements